kaungkaunglay/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Jenkins integration.
 - [ ] Azure Application Insights widgets.
-- [x] The Microsoft Test & Feedback extension.
+- [ ] The Microsoft Test & Feedback e tension.
 - [ ] Microsoft Visual Studio App Center integration.

 ### You manage build pipelines and deployment pipelines by using Azure DevOps.
 Your company has a team of 500 developers.
 New members are added continual lo the team You need to automate me management of users and licenses whenever possible.
 Which task must you perform manually?

-- [x] Modifying group memberships.
+- [ ] Modifying group memberships.
 - [ ] Procuring licenses.
 - [ ] Adding users.
 - [ ] Assigning entitlements.